precisely/rapids/doc/architecture.md

    * partition - block of code from a (deflow ...) expression
    * address - a Clojure record which identifies a location in a flow
    * continuation - Clojure function associated with an address that implements the partition.
 In practice, this also includes code which pushes and pops frames onto/off of the stack
-   * suspend - stop execution of a run due to encountering the suspend! command with a flow.
+   * listen - stop execution of a run due to encountering the listen! command with a flow.
 The state of the flow is saved to the stack and can be resumed when an event is received.
    * stack frame - a Clojure record which contains information required for resuming a flow it contains an address which identifies the next continuation, plus any bindings
    * stack - a FIFO stack of thunks; the most recent represents the next continuation
    * run - a sequence of execution involving multiple runlets and the events that trigger them.        also the object stored in the database that tracks the run
    * runlet - a sequence of continuations which are invoked while handling an event, representing partitions from potentially many flows.
-A runlet begins when a flow is started or continued and ends when a suspend! operation is encountered.
+A runlet begins when a flow is started or continued and ends when a listen! operation is encountered.
    * child run - a run started by another run.
 Moral equivalent of a subprocess.
-   * event - a real world event which causes the run to resume executing after being suspended
+   * event - a real world event which causes the run to resume executing after being listening
    * cede - relinquish control to a child run
-   * context - value provided to suspend! which identifies the type of event which may continue the run.
-Sometimes referred to as the "suspend context".
+   * context - value provided to listen! which identifies the type of event which may continue the run.
+Sometimes referred to as the "listen context".
 Runs may cede control to child runs until the child run leaves a particular context.
 For example, a run responding to a user may cede to a child run to initiate an activity with them.
-At some point, the child run switches context from gathering input from the user to suspending for some other real world event, like results from a lab.
-When the child flow's suspend context
+At some point, the child run switches context from gathering input from the user to listening for some other real world event, like results from a lab.
+When the child flow's listen context

  ### Mechanism
  1) During the partitioning phase, inside the deflow macro, code is analyzed and flow expressions are identified - expressions like `(myflow ...)`, where `myflow` is a global var bound to a flow.